GretaGri/FirstFlutterApp/README.md

-# catapp

-A new Flutter application.
+# My first flutter app

+My new Flutter application.
+One screen, list with cat photos and names, floating action button which clicked adds some random cat.

-## Getting Started
+## Getting Started with Flutter

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: